 OK, here’s where things get a bit complicated.
 Death Guard and Thousand Sons are both legions of the Chaos Space Marines.
 But they are also separate factions, and have their own full Codexes.
 If you want to play with either of those, they’re very cool and have their own great models, but they aren’t part of the “Chaos Space Marines’ umbrella.
 They make great allies, but they’re different beasts, and we’ll cover them in detail in their own articles.

 Finally if you want to bring anything from the Forge World library of Chaos models, such as the Kytan Ravager, Blood Slaughterer of Khorne, or the Hellforged dreadnoughts, you need this book.
-It’s the least essential of the three, but important for some army builds.
+There’s some cool stuff in there, but it’s not a book that you absolutely need – you can run a perfectly great Chaos army using just the units in the Codex.

 Starting Your Army